-Not only does the Great Barrier Reef hold the world’s biggest collection of coral reefs, but it also has over 1,500 species of fish and 400 types of coral.
-All that amazing marine life is just waiting to be discovered.
+Not only does the Great Barrier Reef hold the world’s most extensive collection of coral reefs, but it also has over 1,500 species of fish and 400 types of coral.
+All that wonderful marine life is just waiting to be discovered.

 Scuba dive and snorkel amidst spectacular coral gardens, home to incredible marine life and bright tropical fish.
 However, if you don’t want to get wet, you can still get the most out of the Great Barrier Reef.

 Observe the reef and marine life from the comfort of our spacious semi-submersible submarine.
 Meanwhile, you can head below to the underwater observatory.
 Let our reef naturalist explain all the wonders of the Great Barrier Reef to you.

 In conclusion, the friendly and experienced crew can’t wait to welcome you aboard and share with you the wonders of this extraordinary part of the world.

 Frequently asked questions